FAQs - Vinyl and Vinyl Tiles

 Your new vinyl flooring must not be laid over a timber sub-floor that has been treated with wood preservative, asphalt floors, vinyl or thermoplastic tiles.
 These surfaces should be treated with a minimum layer of 3mm screed underlayment to prevent migration staining and/or bubbling of the sheet vinyl above.

-The manufacturers recommend that the floor covering is fully adhered to the sub-floor using a suitable acrylic adhesive for areas greater than 12 square metres.
+The manufacturers recommend that the floor covering is fully adhered to the sub-floor using a suitable acrylic adhesive for areas greater than 20 square metres.
 Although we will look at every job individually and assess the requirements and practicalities.
+Not everyone can have the vinyl fully bonded to the sub-floor as they may need access underneath.
+Areas with wheeled traffic, exercise machines, tables and chairs or higher temperatures are recommended to be stuck down but again some customers do not want this.
+The main risk is stretching of the vinyl causing bubbling.
+Sticking down will not stop indentations from furniture and other items.

 If the vinyl is loose laid then perimeter fixing by spray adhesive and adhesive tape around the edges is not advised as it can result in bubbling of the vinyl due to changes in room conditions.
 This includes sealing the edges of the vinyl with a sealant.